FreeBreadsticks/FreeBreadsticks.github.io/_posts/2017-11-14-help_my_document_has_loaded_but_my_jquery_wont_fire.markdown

 ---

 Ok quick disclosure before I jump into my project: I really did not like JavaScript while I was learning it.
 After working almost exclusively with Ruby/Rails moving into JavaScript was jarring.
 Ruby is such a sweet, nice, easy-to-anticipate language compared to JS.
 I must have rage quit 20+ times going through my lessons.
 I felt like I was playing guessing games half the time I was writing code.
 There didn't seem to be any patterns or rules, it was just "run it and see if it works!
 Ok great it does!
 Not sure how, but we're moving on!"
 For someone like me, this was extremely frustrating.
-I once again felt like I had no idea had to code.
+I once again felt like I had no idea how to code.

 ![](https://pics.me.me/most-people-rejected-his-message-javascript-sucks-shut-up-they-28664127.png)